Automation management gives you full control over the lifecycle of your workflows, from initial testing to real-time, published execution.

 Publishing activates your workflow for production use.
 Workflow must be tested successfully at least once, with no configuration errors present.

-How to publish:
+How to publish a workflow

 When published, workflow monitors for trigger events continuously and executes automatically every time the trigger fires.
 The workflow logs all executions in the History tab and runs indefinitely until paused or deleted.

 Once published, use the toggle to pause and resume execution.
+Switch between Live and Paused as needed.

 To pause, navigate to the published workflow → Click the Live toggle in the header.
 The workflow immediately enters the Paused state.
 Trigger events will no longer execute the workflow